-Laura Gore Ross was appointed to the CPB Board by President Donald Trump and confirmed by the Senate in May 2018.
+Laura Gore Ross was appointed to the CPB Board of Directors by President Donald Trump and confirmed by the Senate in May 2018.

 She is currently a member of the Screening Panel for New York’s Federal Judiciary.
 She was a Trustee of New York Public Media (WNET, WLIW, and NJTV) for three years, a Director of the Mayor’s Fund to Advance New York City for twelve years, a Trustee of WNYC public radio for seven years, President of NYANA, a refugee resettlement agency, a member of the Board of the Horace Mann School, a Trustee of the Citizens Budget Committee, and a Trustee for Turnaround for Children, an educational not-for-profit.